Dore Copper, high-grade #copper/#gold in #Quebec

 McEwen Mining’s Los Azules in Argentina was discovered in 2007, and Regulus Resources’ AntaKori in Peru was discovered in 2012 but is pre-PEA a dozen years later.
 NGEX’s Los Helados/Chile– 2008, Lundin Mining’s Josemaria/Chile– 2006, Solaris’ Warintza/Ecuador– 2000…

 On average, these six “generational assets” are 19 years old and still years from production!
 Not many companies have the patience or the balance sheet to start a mega-Cu project facing > 20 years before cash flow.
-There’s widespread agreement that the world needs a lot more Cu, not just this decade, but for decades to come.
+There’s widespread agreement that the world needs more Cu, not just this decade, but for decades.

 This is a huge problem with no simple answers.
 In addition to new power plants & EVs, data centers are a surprisingly large user of Cu.
 Others include robotics, 5G/6G telecom, and “smart cities.”
 Global demand is growing at 3%/yr., which doesn’t seem so bad until one looks at long-term supply prospects.